Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/term1/11-Design with Others.md

 # **Design with Others: Exploring Collaborative Design**

+!!!
+Note "**Too Long Didn't Read**"

+    This week we participated in the "Design with Others" module led by Merkel and Adria from Holon.
+The focus was on the importance of collaborative design, emphasizing that collaboration can enhance innovation and address societal issues more effectively.
+We learned that "others" in design include not just humans but also animals, plants, and even microorganisms.
+We explored how friction points within communities could be addressed through design.
+We engaged in extensive community research and collaboration with local initiatives like Bioma/Bam and NEST.
+Our intervention plan included visual elements, community engagement, educational workshops, and guerrilla marketing campaigns to create awareness and drive participation.
+The module highlighted the importance of considering the impact of our designs on all beings and systems, not just humans, advocating for a holistic and life-centered approach to design.
+---

 ### From designing alone to designing with others

 This week we participated in a module focusing on collaborative design AKA “Design with Others”.
 Led by Merkel and Adria from Holon, a cooperative design studio in Barcelona's Coopolis.